duykhoa/quote_center/data/JimRohn.md

 Motivation is what gets you started.
 Habit is what keeps you going.

-Don’t join an easy crowd; you won’t grow.
+Don't join an easy crowd; you won't grow.
 Go where the expectations and the demands to perform are high.

-Learn how to be happy with what you have while you pursue all that you want.

 Whatever good things we build end up building us.

 You must take personal responsibility.
 You cannot change the circumstances, the seasons, or the wind, but you can change yourself.
 That is something you have charge of.

 If you don't like how things are, change it!
-You're not a tree.

 Character isn't something you were born with and can't change, like your fingerprints.
 It's something you weren't born with and must take responsibility for forming.